 FESTIVALS & ATTRACTIONS

-For a truly Cajun, rural Mardi Gras experience, join us in Church Point for the Courir de Mardi Gras.
+For a truly Cajun, rural Mardi Gras experience, join us in Church Point for the Mardi Gras on the Depot Street Dance.

 What is Mardi Gras?